Documentation forNetwork Performance Monitor

 • Hardware information (manufacturer, model, service tag)

-Metrics monitored via API-only monitoring for Viptela edge interfaces
+API-only metrics for edge interfaces

 • General interface information (name, type, speed, MTU, mode etc.)